utilmind/MySQL-migration-tools/README.md

 * Google about more incompatibilities between MySQL and MariaDB.
 If there is something important, please pull your fix to this repo.

 # ToDo
-* Maybe when I get inspired (or someone pays me), I’ll make a tool that converts the syntax of MySQL triggers into SQLs compatible with Postgres, Oracle, etc.
+* Maybe when I get inspired (or someone pays me), I’ll make a tool that converts the MySQL syntax into SQLs compatible with Postgres, Oracle, etc. A simple tool for migrations between MySQL/MariaDB and PostgresSQL.
+I’m actually sure that something for migration between MySQL to PostgresSQL are already available, but still interested to build my own tool one day.